Wolverine971/9takes/src/blog/people/musicians/Lana-Del-Rey.md

 Perhaps most importantly, Lana has been open about her struggles with mental health, helping to destigmatize these issues for her fans.

-"**I've been through periods of darkness,**" she shared with NME. "**But I think it's important to talk about it, to help others feel less alone.**" This vulnerability and desire to connect through shared pain is quintessential Type 4 behavior.
+"**I've been through periods of darkness,**" she shared with NME. "**But I think it's important to talk about it, to help others feel less alone.**" This vulnerability and desire to connect through shared pain is classic Type 4 behavior.

 ## Drama and Controversies: Navigating the Spotlight